-I have already shared these stories with Miss Linda because I want her to know how important she is and that she isn’t just making a difference from 8:20ish-3:30 Tuesday-Friday for our family.
+I have already shared these stories with Miss Linda.
+I want her to know how important she is and that she isn’t just making a difference during the day.
 Her impact, and the impact of the other teachers, transcends far beyond the actual time they are present with children.
 I’ve seen the other children run up and accidentally call the teachers “mom.”
-I’ve listened as my daughter plays with her toys in her bedroom and recites the nursery rhymes, lullabies, and bible verses that her teachers have taught her.
-I’ve tried to capture in my memory her excitement as she tells me about her day, because I know how quickly she is growing up.
-I’ve thanked God for her teachers, for who they are, for their kindness, and prayed that He will bless their lives and the lives of their families.
+I have listened as my daughter plays with her toys in her bedroom.
+She recites the nursery rhymes, lullabies, and bible verses that her teachers have taught her.
+I’ve tried to capture in my memory her excitement as she tells me about her day.
+She is growing up so quickly.
+I thank God for her teachers, for who they are, for their kindness.
+I pray that He will bless their lives and the lives of their families.

 Arizona PBS through Arizona State University confirms these ideas: “The human brain — the command center of the entire body — is not fully developed at birth.
 A newborn’s brain is about a quarter of the size of the average adult brain.
 Incredibly, it doubles in size in the first year and keeps growing to about 80 percent of adult size by age three and 90 percent — nearly full grown — by age five.
 A newborn has all of the brain cells (neurons) they’ll have for the rest of their life, but what really makes the brain work are the connections (synapses) between those cells.
 In early childhood, these connections are made at an amazing rate — at least one million new neural connections every second, far more than at any other time in life.”

 I know for me and my family, we couldn’t do life the same without them.
 My girls have been enriched by the influences of teachers at their daycare and we are forever grateful.
 Every hug, every feeding, every diaper change, every first step, every potty training attempt, every tear, every nap time wake up, every boo boo, every gentle correction, every picture day a mom like me totally forgot – those things have not gone unnoticed.

 “Early childhood brain development has lifelong impact.”
 Arizona PBS Arizona State University, azpbs.org/2017/11/early-childhood-brain-development-lifelong-impact/#:~:text=90%20Percent%20of%20a%20Child’s%20Brain%20Develops%20by%20Age%205&text=Incredibly%2C%20it%20doubles%20in%20size,full%20grown%20%E2%80%94%20by%20age%20five.
 Accessed 11 Nov.
 2020.